hms-dbmi/gehlenborglab-website/_members/tabassum-kakar.md

 ---
 title: Tabassum Kakar
-name_degree: Tabassum Kakar
+name_degree: Tabassum Kakar, PhD

 photo: tabassum-kakar.jpg
-alt: Photograph of a female wearing blue scarf and black shirt standing what appears to be a park with trees and greenery.
+alt: Photograph of a female wearing a blue scarf and a black shirt standing in what appears to be a park with trees and greenery.

 job_title: Software Developer
 role: staff